SoulNikhar/aiassignment_q_ans/README.md

 5. **Critical Thinking:**
    - Success in both problem-solving and planning often requires critical thinking skills to assess situations and devise effective strategies.

-In summary, while problem-solving and planning share common aspects such as being goal-oriented and involving decision-making, they differ in terms of scope, flexibility, time frame, and their focus on addressing immediate challenges versus premeditated actions.

 Q 27.
 Draw the semantic network of sentence ‘John gave lecture to his students’.